Bulletproof Coffee: The Only Cup of Joe You Would Need

-With its fatty acid content, you don’t feel hungry and you actually feel full which eliminates any desire to eat.
+With its fatty acid content, you don’t feel hungry.
+Aand you actually feel full which eliminates any desire to eat.

 Combine this with a light to moderate cardiovascular workout and you will be burning fat to fuel the activity.

 Do this every day and you will surely get results.
-This is actually the method used by some athletes to lose weight for competition.
+This is actually the method athletes use to lose weight for competition.

 2. Get More Energy